FelixPetriconi/future_proposal/proposal.md

 ## Cancellation of futures

-Because of different reasons it might be that the result of an asynchronous operation and its continuation(s) is not needed any more; e.g. the application's user has canceled an operation.
+For various reasons reasons, the result of an asynchronous operation and its continuations may no longer be needed during the course of execution; e.g. the application's user has canceled an operation.
 The current design of `std::future` and the TS does not support any kind of cancellation.
-So it is required to wait for its fulfillment even when the result is not be needed any more.
-On systems with limited resources, e.g. mobile devices, this is a waste of resources.
+Instead, it is required to wait for a future's fulfillment even when the result is not needed anymore.
+This is a waste of resources, especially on e.g. mobile devices.
-Even it is possible to implement cancellation on top of the existing design, it would be preferable, if the futures would have this capability by themselves.
+Even if it were possible to implement cancellation on top of the existing design, it would be preferable for futures to have this capability built-in.

-So we think that it is necessary that a future can be destructed without the need to execute its associated task, when this has not started.
+We think it necessary that a future can be "destructed" before it starts execution of its associated task.
 In case that it has started, it should finish, but the result would be dropped and the attached continuations should not be executed.

-Tasks, indicated as circles and futures, indicated as squares, are building a graph of execution in the following image.
+Tasks, indicated as circles, and futures, indicated as squares, are building a graph of execution in the following image.

 ![](images/FutureChain01.png)